wegotcoders/ShoesCalculator/README.md

 * Mortgage calculator: Calculate the monthly payment when given the other variables as input.
 * BMI: Calculate the BMI when given the height and weight.

+# Submission

+Once you're done, submit a pull request so that I can review your work.